near/NEPs/specs/Standards/MultiToken/Metadata.md

 - `expires_at`: [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) datetime when token expires
 - `starts_at`: [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) datetime when token starts being valid
 - `updated_at`: [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) datetime when token was last updated
-- `extra`: anything extra the NFT wants to store on-chain.
+- `extra`: anything extra the MT wants to store on-chain.
 Can be stringified JSON.
 - `reference`: URL to an off-chain JSON file with more info.
 - `reference_hash`: Base64-encoded sha256 hash of JSON from reference field.
 Required if `reference` is included.

+For `MTAllTokenMetadata`:

+- `base`: The base metadata that corresonds to `MTBaseTokenMetadata` for the token.
+- `token`: The token specific metadata that corresponds to `MTTokenMetadata`.

 ### No incurred cost for core NFT behavior